Ten years designing for experts in complex domains.

-My background in archaeology turns out to translate more directly to product design than it sounds like it should.
-The core skill in archaeology is observation, inference, and a teaspoon of imagination about things that don't speak — reconstructing how people lived from what they left behind.
+My background is in archaeology, which translates more directly to product design than it sounds like it should.
+The core skill in archaeology is observation and inference about things that don't speak, reconstructing how people lived from what they left behind.
 The same skill applies when users tell you one thing and behave another way, which is most of user research.
-The mental stimulation of going deep on a new domain and the satisfaction of building something experts actually want to use are what keep me in this work.

 Beyond work